 What is an Employee Warning Notice Form?

-An employee warning form is a document given either by the organization management or the human resource department to an employee to notify them that their behavior/conduct is unacceptable with regard to the organization’s policies or standards.
+As stated above, an employee warning notice form is a document given either by the organization management or the human resource department to an employee to notify them that their behavior/conduct is unacceptable with regard to the organization’s policies or standards.
 In other words, it’s a formal acknowledgment of employees’ misconduct.
-These misconducts may refer to low or poor output, poor time management, failure to do certain tasks, or any other inappropriate conduct.
-An employee warning form also notifies the employee to change his/her actions failure to which further actions may be taken, including dismissal.
+These misconducts may refer to low or poor output, poor time management, failure to do certain tasks or any other inappropriate conduct.
+An employee warning notice form also notifies the employee to change his/her actions failure to which further actions may be taken, including dismissal.

-What Information to Include in an Employee Warning Form
+What Information to Include in an Employee Warning Notice Form

-Basically, an Employee Warning Form will include the following information:
+Basically, an Employee Warning Notice Form will include the following information:

 - Employment details: these include the employees’ names, addresses, phone numbers, employment numbers, and job positions.

 - Organizational details: Here, you will mention the name of the organization, the official address, and the location.
 Also, you will include the manager/supervisor’s name as well as that of the human resource manager.

 - Transgression details: Explain clearly the infractions made by the employee to the organization.
 Be sure to include the policy or rule broken by the transgression.

 - Areas of improvement: state what the employee needs to do in order to improve.
 For instance, if the employee is a latecomer, you can tell him/her to improve on his/her reporting.